-On December 16, 2020, the Company announced the pricing of its initial public offering (the "IPO") of 3,000,000 shares of its common stock at an initial offering price of \$10.00 per share.
+On December 16, 2020, the Company announced the pricing of its IPO of 3,000,000 shares of its common stock at an initial offering price of \$10.00 per share.
 In addition, the Company granted the underwriters a 45-day option to purchase up to an additional 450,000 shares of common stock at the public offering price.
 The Company's common stock commenced trading on the Nasdaq Capital Markets Exchange on December 17, 2020 under the ticker symbol "VIRI".
 The IPO closed on December 21, 2020 at which time the underwriters exercised their option to purchase 450,000 additional shares of the Company's common stock bringing the total number of shares of common stock sold by the Company to 3,450,000 shares.
 The gross proceeds from the IPO, including proceeds from the exercise of the underwriters' option to purchase additional shares, were \$34.5 million.
-The net proceeds of the IPO were approximately \$31.1 million after deducting underwriting discounts, commissions and offering expenses payable by the Company, including offering costs accrued and unpaid as of December 31, 2020.
-In conjunction with the IPO, the Company granted the underwriters 172,500 warrants to purchase shares of Company common stock at an exercise price of \$12.50 per share, which is 125% of the initial public offering price.
+The net proceeds of the IPO were approximately \$31.1 million after deducting underwriting discounts, commissions and offering expenses paid by the Company.
+In conjunction with the IPO, the Company granted the underwriters warrants to purchase 172,500 shares of the Company's common stock at an exercise price of \$12.50 per share, which is 125% of the initial offering price.